-Galvanized steel has a zinc coating to protect it from rusting.
-But when you want to weld it, it’s best to remove the galvanized coating to avoid many problems.
+Galvanized steel has a zinc coating for rust protection.
+When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 The galvanized coating has a low melting and boiling point.
 The welding heat will turn it into liquid zinc and white fumes.
-Zinc introduces or worsens many welding problems, for example:
+Zinc introduces or worsens many problems:

-- The large amount of zinc fumes can make you sick with metal fume fever (pubmed.gov).
+- A large amount of zinc fumes can make you sick with metal fume fever (pubmed.gov).
 Furthermore, hot-dipped galvanization might contain traces of lead or chromium.

 - Liquid zinc can penetrate the bead and the heat-affected zone (HAZ).
 The HAZ is the area next to the bead.
 Under harsh service conditions, this can lead to cracking.

-- Excessive spatter and smoke that stick to all sounding surfaces, including MIG or TIG torches.
+- Excessive spatter and smoke stick to all sounding surfaces, including MIG or TIG torches.

 - Excessive porosity in the weld metal.